Northern Ireland (Interim Arrangements) Act 2023

 Overview

-This bill extends the timeframe for the UK government to temporarily manage Northern Ireland's affairs without a functioning local executive.
-It grants the Secretary of State powers to seek advice on increasing public revenue and improving the financial sustainability of Northern Ireland and mandates the submission of specific financial documents to the UK Parliament when the Northern Ireland Assembly is not in session.
+This bill extends the period the UK government can manage Northern Ireland's affairs without a functioning local executive.
+It also grants the Secretary of State powers to seek advice on raising public revenue and improving Northern Ireland's finances, and mandates the submission of certain Northern Ireland Assembly accounts to the UK Parliament when the Assembly is not operational.

 Description